 Anticipation is building for the fast approaching DCD>Zettastructure event.

-There is set to be more than 1,500 data centre and cloud infrastructure professionals congregating in London, Europe’s biggest colocation market.
+There is set to be more than 1,500 data center and cloud infrastructure professionals congregating in London, Europe's biggest colocation market.

 Of course, given the fact large cloud operators continue to aggressively expand their operations throughout Europe, the impact of Britain's plan to exit the Union will be high on the agenda.